 The proposed budget for salaries and wages reflects 11.75 full-time equivalent employees.
-This is an increase of 1.0 FTE over FY23.
+This is an increase of 1.0 FTE over actual FY24 FTE's.

 In FY21, UWSWCD added health, dental, and vision insurance.
 UWSWCD's health insurance plan is through Regence Blue Cross Blue Shield.
 The UWSWCD's dental insurance is through Willamette Valley Dental.